OpenNebula/docs/source/operation/vm_management/vm_instances.rst

                                   fe80::400:acff:fe10:ca
     ...

-Also, you can detach a NIC by its ID.
-If you want to detach interface 1 (MAC=02:00:ac:10:00:ca), just execute:
+You can also detach a NIC by its ID.
+If you want to detach interface 1 (MAC ``02:00:ac:10:00:ca``), execute:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onevm nic-detach 2 1